leenath001/Algorithmic-Trading-Backtests/README.md

 # Tools for algorithmic trading strategies

-See strategy-specific repositiries for trading functions and backtesting functions.
+See strategy-specific repositiries for granular explanation of trading functions and backtesting functions.

 ## Indicators.simple_moving_average(ticker,period)
 *  Takes inputs ticker (str) and a period (no of days) to return a simple moving average over the specified period.